Iptysam/Create-Enumerable-Ruby/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Morse Code <a name="about-project"></a>
+# 📖  Enumerable Ruby <a name="about-project"></a>

-This is a program that takes morse code as an input and decodes it.
+This is a program that explore the ruby enumerable object and its method.

 ## 🛠 Built With <a name="built-with"></a>